-The two-day festival is a huge event for the community, and Utahns at large.
+The annual Swiss Days event takes place the Friday and Saturday before Labor Day each year.
+The festival is a huge event for the community, and Utahns at large.
 Many locals camp out for up to several days in advance to secure prime real estate for viewing the Swiss Days parade and to have access to the more than 180 purveyors of arts, crafts, and food.

 Swiss Days attracts roughly 100,000 attendees yearly, making it the second largest festival in Utah (topped only by the Days of ‘47 festivities).
 Obviously, the sleepy mountain town buzzes with excitement during Labor Day weekend, perfect for visitors to both the Salt Lake City and Park City areas to enjoy.
 Nearby Soldier Hollow hosts the Classic Sheepdog Championship the same weekend, attracting dogs and handlers from the around the world.